 He left after only a short period in office and was replaced by Jürg Böhni, an experienced specialist in trade fairs, who chaired the executive board from 1997 to 2002.
 It was a period full of changes, and key decisions were taken to shape the future, such as converting the public-law Swiss Sample Fair Cooperative into the a limited company under public law called "Schweizer Mustermesse AG", the merger of Messe Basel and Messe Zürich to form Messe Schweiz and the first staging of Art Basel in Miami Beach as an outcome of the consistent internationalisation strategy.

-In 2003, René Kamm, an economist, became chairman of the executive board and later CEO of MCH Messe Schweiz AG.
+In 2003, René Kamm, an economist, became chairman of the executive board and later CEO of MCH Messe Schweiz AG (until 2018).
 He has been pushing further ahead with the internationalisation and diversification of the business.

 By the way: There was greater personal continuity in the chairmanship of the board of directors of our company.
 Up until 1994, the chairman was Kurt Jenny, a politician and member of the cantonal government.
 From 1995 to 2005, it was Robert A. Jeker from private business.
 Since 2006, it has been Dr. Ulrich Vischer, a lawyer, who has been equally at home in politics and private business.
 Back in his days as a member of the Basel cantonal government, Vischer was already a member of the board of directors of the Swiss Sample Fair.